SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 Linking the interface to your model file
 +++++++++++++++++++++++++++++++++++++++++

-1. In the ``Main`` tab of the file, make sure the fields "Model Folder" and "Main Region" are set correctly as shown below, to reflect the location of the MESSAGE model files on your computer.
+1. In the ``Main`` tab of the file, make sure the fields :inputcell:`Model Folder` and :inputcell:`Main Region` are set correctly as shown below, to reflect the location of the MESSAGE model files on your computer.

+2. in the ``Subregions`` section of the ``Main`` tab, choose which country / countries you want to activate, by placing a "1" next to it in the orange column, and a "0" next to any other countries.
+Ensure that the ``MAINa`` sub-region region is activated.

-2. Click the :button:`Reload Global` button at the top of the page (this connects the MESSAGE model files with this Excel workbook).
+3. Click the :button:`Reload Global` button at the top of the page (this connects the MESSAGE model files with this Excel workbook).

-3. You will see a pop-up window which says "2 Countries data loaded in memory" (as shown below); press :button:`OK`.
+4. You will see a pop-up window which says "2 Countries data loaded in memory" (as shown below); press :button:`OK`.

 .. image:: getting_started_linking_interface_1.PNG

-4. In the Sub-Regions section of the ``Main`` tab, make sure your country is the only one active, by placing a "1" next to it in the orange column, and a "0" next to any other countries.
+TO UPDATE BELOW:

 5. Once you have done this, click on the :button:`Update Region Files` button.